-Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S. but ‘it’s all a lie’
+Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S., but ‘it’s all a lie’

 His mother wants the U.S. Coast Guard to keep looking for her daughter.
 She can’t stand the idea that she is gone, and the thought of it is harder with each passing day.
 Juan Esteban, for his part, hopes others take from his story a message: Don’t flee by sea.

-“It broke my heart in two,” he said.
-“And took part of it away.”
+“It broke my heart in two,” he said, “and took part of it away.”

 Paulina Villegas in Mexico City contributed to this report.